 A suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Coordinator.
-Sanctions will be overseen by the Office of Student Conduct, who will inform the Title IX Coordinator when sanctions are completed.

 THE UNIVERSITY OF SCRANTON FIRE SAFETY REPORT

 The University of Scranton is committed to the safety of our students, faculty, and staff by providing a safe environment in which to live, learn, and work.
 It is the responsibility of all students, faculty, staff, and guests to abide by all fire safety rules, regulations, and guidelines.